futartup/S8-S9-assignment/README.md

 2. The test accuracy goes high in less number of epochs than the number of epochs in S8 submission.
 3. Albumentation is used because of which the test accuracy goes high.
 4. GradCam is implemented.

+### Results and some observations S10 submission
+1. Highest test accuracy is 88.41% within 50 epochs.
+3. Albumentation is used because of which the test accuracy goes high.
+4. GradCam is implemented on misclassified images.

 ### Accuracy
 | Model             | Acc.        |